-An opening episode which does not build upon the shocking fate of Negan by reintroducing the notorious villain onto ‘A New Beginning’.
-This hints at the characters future demise this season – such an act to savor for Maggie and Rosita who lost dear ones to Lucille.
+An opening episode which does not build upon Negan’s storyline by continuating the the notorious villain’s appearance to the season 9 premiere.
+This could hint at the characters future demise this season – such an act to savor for Maggie and Rosita who lost dear ones to Lucille.

 With Negan out of the picture, A New Beginning takes the time to enjoy some heartwarming moments shared between Carol and Ezekiel (The King for what must be the most casual proposal in zombie apocalypse history), Rick and Michonne, and the platonic couple, Daryl and Carol.
 After a whole season of fighting, war talk, and bloodshed, it’s nice to see these characters relaxing with each other, enjoying what they have worked for, searching for a precarious peace, and acting like normal, regular people again.